-Voters on the left want to fill dumpsters with babies, yet for Conservatives to vote, the canidate has yet to have achieved sainthood?
+Voters on the left want to fill dumpsters with babies, yet for Conservatives to vote, the candidate has to have achieved sainthood?

 That is a deception spawed by the enemy of our souls, and re-enforced by Democrats who try to shame Christians who support Trump.

 This sainthood-expectation is particularly ironic when nearly 2/3 of elected Catholics in Congress vote pro-abortion.

 The US Constitution is either re-ratified or partly dismantled every 2 years at the voting booth.